Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsDSP/AIE/README.md

 </details>

 <details>
-<summary>Adaptive Data Flow Graph (ADF Graph)</summary>
+<summary>Adaptive Data Flow (ADF) Graph</summary>

-## Adaptive Data Flow Graph (ADF Graph)
+## Adaptive Data Flow (ADF) Graph

-This section describes the overall data-flow graph specification of the 2D-FFT design using AI Engine which is compiled by the AI Engine compiler.
-Refer to [AI Engine Programming Section in the AI Engine Documentation](https://www.xilinx.com/html_docs/xilinx2021_1/vitis_doc/yii1603912637443.html) for information on ADF graphs.
+This section describes the overall data flow graph specification of the 2D-FFT design using AI Engine which is compiled by the AI Engine compiler.
+Refer to [this page](https://www.xilinx.com/html_docs/xilinx2021_1/vitis_doc/yii1603912637443.html) in the AI Engine documentation for information on ADF graphs.

 The overall graph definition of the design is contained in the `graph.cpp` file.
-The top level graph in contains of 2 subgraphs, `FFTrows_graph` and `FFTcols_graph`, each with `FFT_2D_INSTS` number of objects.
-The following describes the definition of the subgraphs (the FFTrows_graph is used as illustration).
+The top-level graph contains two sub-graphs, `FFTrows_graph` and `FFTcols_graph`, each with a `FFT_2D_INSTS` number of objects.
+The following describes the definition of the sub-graphs (the `FFTrows_graph` is used as illustration).

-### Define the graph class
+### Defining the Graph Class

 Define the graph classes by using the objects defined in the appropriate name space.
-It must include the Adaptive Data Flow (ADF) library and [Vitis DSP Library](https://xilinx.github.io/Vitis_Libraries/dsp/2021.1/user_guide/L2/2-dsp-lib-func.html#fft-ifft) for fft.
-A general specification is put in for adf namespace:
+It must include the ADF library and [Vitis DSP Library](https://xilinx.github.io/Vitis_Libraries/dsp/2021.1/user_guide/L2/2-dsp-lib-func.html#fft-ifft) for FFIT.
+A general specification is put in for the ADF namespace:

 ```
 #pragma once